akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A hot, ungracious thought rose in Beatrice.
 ‘What business has the King hunting here, anyway?
 He has a thousand forests.
 A hundred kitchens.
 Must he come and take what little we have?‘

-‘A crown is a heavy thing,‘ he said gently.
+‘A crown is a heavy thing,‘ Harold said gently.
 ‘Kings must take much, for much is laid upon them.‘

 Beatrice folded her arms.
 ‘I should like to tell this king what I think of that.‘